Borealis-BioModeling/pysb-units/README.md

 ## Quick Overview

+`pysb-units` is an add-on for the [PySB](https://pysb.org/) modeling framework that provides tools to manage units.
 The key features of `pysb-units` are a new `Unit` object derived from pysb annotations, a new `SimulationUnits` object, and drop-in replacements for core model components, including `Model`, `Parameter`, `Expression`, `Rule`, `Initial`, and `Observable` that include new features to help manage units.
 Additionally, `pysb-units` defines a couple of useful utility functions, including the `unitize` and `check` functions, which make it easier to add units to model and run additional unit checks (such as unit consistency).

 __pysb-units__ introduces two new objects for defining and managing units in a pysb model.
 They are: